Looking After Your Skin in the Winter

 Since the cold weather and being inside with dry indoor heating causes dry air to draw moisture away from your skin, it is of utmost importance to moisturize whenever possible.
 You may be thinking that you already moisturize enough, but if your skin even threatens to look dry, moisturize more.
 When looking for a product to use for moisturizing, you should keep an eye out for any product that uses glycerin.
 Glycerin is often used to treat oily skin conditions like acne which cold weather causes, as well as being used to hydrate the skin and keep it nourished, which will ultimately prevent the acne from rearing its head.
 A product like this moisturizer from Misumi should do the trick, as not only does it moisturize your skin but acts as a sunscreen too, which is just as important during winter.
 Using the correct cleanser with the moisturizer you choose can help to yield great benefits.
 Remember to not skip that step on your skincare routine at the start or end of every day.
 Using a cleanser that contains vitamin E oil or jojoba oil can wonders if you are already suffering with dry skin, since they are non-comedogenic, which simply means they won’t block the pores on your skin.

 It’s easy to assume that dehydration only occurs during sweltering heat and in humid climates, but dehydration occurs in winter just the same.
 It seems as if it is easier to get dehydrated during winter as you depend on physical cues such as being thirsty to tell whether or not you need to drink water.
 This is unfortunately not the best way to tell as being thirsty doesn’t always equate to being dehydrated.
 This can also be due to not sweating as much and assuming that moisture is not being lost.
 Dehydration is especially not good for the skin, as it can lead to skin problems and disorders like psoriasis, eczema and dry skin, since it reduces your body’s ability to remove toxins through the skin.
 In addition to drinking water, you may want to also eat fruits and vegetables as they also help to keep you hydrated.
+If you’re extremely dehydrated, getting an IV treatment can replenish fluids quickly and help you feel better fast.
+To avoid an infusion reaction, make sure to get your IV with a licensed medical provider.
 Even though there is no evidence to suggest drinking extra water improves the quality of your skin, it is important to stay hydrated.

 Cool down your shower